openlab-at-city-tech/openlab/wp-content/plugins/badgeos/readme.txt

 * New: Removed Credly integration for new installations
 * Fix: Disable the BadgeOS emails by default
 * Fix: Fixed multiple required steps badge issue
-* Fix: Conflict with theme7
+* Fix: Fixed conflict with theme the7
 * Fix: Replaced deprecated functions

 = 3.5.1 =